Blockchainrdc2018/dobitrade/docs/en_us/InterfaceCheck.md

 - Configuration files, startup parameters;
 - Network protocols, Interface documents(eg. RPC, API documents)
-- Special matters documents, at least including:
+- Special declaration document.
+Please provide at least:
-    - Rules of mining fee
+    - Mining fee rules
-    - Intervals of packaging block;
+    - Block packing time intervals;
-    - Size of a block;
+    - Block size;
     - Up to handle the documents, heigth of blocks and its total size;
     - The diffiences between the focked chain and the mainstream chain(`BTC` or `ETH`);
 - If Docker provided: